 Therefore practices generating the merit and wisdom of a buddha Are the correct causes for the realization of bodhi.

-Hence one prays that you will constantly cultivate

-The practices generating the merit and wisdom leading to bodhi.
+Hence one prays that you will constantly cultivate The practices generating the merit and wisdom leading to bodhi.

-1. One Should Not Be Discouraged by the Amount of Merit Required 014 a.
-Beings Beset by Suffering Are Boundlessly Many 015
+1. One Should Not Be Discouraged by the Amount of Merit Required ${f o14}$ a.
+Beings Beset by Suffering Are Boundlessly Many $\mathbf{015}$ b.
+The Bodhisattva Vows to Liberate the Countless Beings ${\bf o16}$

 Regarding the amount of merit needed for realization of bodhi, You must not fall into a state of discouragement.

-Based on the principles involved as well as the $\bar{a}gama$ scriptures, One is able to cause one's mind to be established in faith.
+Based on the principles involved as well as the āgama scriptures, One is able to cause one's mind to be established in faith.

-Just as, throughout the ten directions, there is Boundless space and so forth, including earth, water, and fire, So too it is with those beings beset by suffering, For their boundlessness is just the same.
+Just as, throughout the ten directions, there is Boundless space and so forth, including earth, water, and fire, So too it is with those beings beset by suffering, For their boundlessness is just the same.93 c.
+Immeasurable Merit Flows from this Vow

-b.
-The Bodhisattva Vows to Liberate the Countless Beings $\mathbf{016}$

-As for this boundless number of beings,

-The bodhisattva, relying on the great compassion,

-Extricates them, rescuing them from their suffering,

-Vowing that they shall be caused to gain parinirvāņa.
+As for this boundless number of beings, The bodhisattva, relying on the great compassion, Extricates them, rescuing them from their suffering, Vowing that they shall be caused to gain parinirvāṇa.

-C. IMMEASURABLE MERIT FLOWS FROM THIS VOW

-As a result of generating this firm resolve,

-Whenever walking or standing, whenever lying down or awake, Or even when sometimes being somewhat negligent-

-Still, an incalculable amount of merit constantly flows to him.
+As a result of generating this firm resolve, Whenever walking or standing, whenever lying down or awake, Or even when sometimes being somewhat negligent- Still, an incalculable amount of merit constantly flows to him.